-From flying cows to creepy sheep, here are some of the most unbelievable claims insurers have told us about.
+From flying cows to stowaway sheep, here are some of the most unbelievable claims insurers have told us about.

 An excited owner was in for a surprise when he uncovered his £30,000 show car after it had been kept covered and protected in his garage over winter.

-He discovered his car had been re-purposed as luxury accommodation for a family of mice that had eaten the leather interior, as well as the gear lever and the entire back seat.
+He discovered his car had been re-purposed as luxury accommodation for a family of mice.
+They'd eaten the leather interior, as well as the gear lever and the entire back seat.